 Source: *U.S. Bureau of Labor Statistics

+To become a geologist, one must obtain a college degree in geology.
+Specific geologist degree requirements depend on the employer.
 Some geologists working for private industries may only be required to have a bachelor's degree.
 Specialized positions, such as consulting for companies in the oil industry or professorships in the geosciences, generally require a master's or doctoral degree.

 Bachelor's Degree Program in Geology